karanjarwal999/CALCULAT0R/README.md

 * Some Instructions

- -Backspace
- to delete one charecter
+ 1. Backspace -->to delete one charecter

  2. c     --> to clear screen